lqc/lqc.github.com/pykonik/src/intro.md

 ### Now

 Still working at Smartupz.
-Trying to get more patches in so that my daily work is easier.
+Trying to get more patches into Django so that my daily work is easier.

 ----